tenstorrent/tt-buda-demos/CONTRIBUTING.md

     feature support request or bug report under Issues to get help with finding an appropriate project to get a maintainer's attention.
 - a pull request (PR).
 - Your PR must be approved by appropriate reviewers.
-We do not accept PRs from forked repositories.

 ## Setting up environment